Roki100/YouTube-rows-fix/README.md

 [Userstyles.world](https://userstyles.world/style/11245/youtube-6-rows-in-channel-videos-page)

-## A simple userstyle that fixes that ugly change where only 4 rows of videos are visble on channel's video page, brings back the OG 6 rows or whatever amount you want.
+### A simple userstyle that fixes that ugly change where only 4 rows of videos are visble on channel's video page, makes row count fully customizable, also supports subscription feed and home pages

 ### Installation & Requirements: